Barang Tehsil

+Barang Tehsil (تحصیل بارنګ) is an administrative subdivision (tehsil) of Bajaur District in Khyber Pakhtunkhwa, Pakistan.
+Barang is the sixth largest of Bajaur District's seven tehsils.

 History

 Barang Subdivision was a part of the former Federally Administered Tribal Areas until the region was merged with Khyber Pakhtunkhwa on May 31, 2018.
 It was a tehsil before the FATA Interim Governance Regulation, 2018 was signed by President Mamnoon Hussain.
 It was upgraded to a subdivision at the time FATA was merged with Khyber Pakhtunkhwa.